 They then empty their pockets and the officers sieze and put all their phones, powerbanks and money in a bag.
 Then they are frisked by the officers, who also searched their backpacks.

 Approximately 25 minutes later, two other officers arrive in a dark blue french-brand van.
 The first police team gives these new officers the bag of belongings.

 The group of 25 people enter into the back of the van and are driven to a police station.
 There, they are put into a windowless room where approximately 35 other people are already kept waiting.
 They wait approximately 30 minutes at the police station and are not interviewed.
-They are not allowed access to any toilets.
+They are not allowed access toilets.